 Prefer the SDK

-The PawPlacer SDK should be your default choice for new development.
-It covers pets, people, adoption fees, and contracts with typed responses, smart caching, automatic retries, and idempotency for safe create operations.
+The SDK covers pets, people, adoption fees, contracts, and custom fields with typed responses, smart caching, automatic retries, and idempotency for safe create operations.

 Continue to store your SDK credentials securely and rotate them on the same cadence as API keys.